-- Net Investment in Capital Assets Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement in those assets. - Restricted, expendable Net position subject to externally imposed constraints that can be fulfilled by actions of the University pursuant to those constraints or that expire by the passage of time. - Unrestricted Net position not subject to externally imposed constraints.
+- Net Investment in Capital Assets Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement in those assets. - Restricted, expendable Net position subject to externally imposed constraints that they may be maintained permanently by the University, or Net position whose use by the University is subject to externally imposed constraints that can be fulfilled by actions of the University pursuant to those constraints or that expire by the passage of time. - Unrestricted Net position that are not subject to externally imposed constraints.
 Unrestricted Net position may be designated for specific purposes by action of management or the Board of Regents (the "Board") or may otherwise be limited by contractual agreements with outside parties.
 The University has committed the unrestricted Net position to provide for identified future needs, such as debt service, contractual obligations, capital outlay, academic programming, and postemployment benefits.